 We have extensive industry relationships that we believe afford us significant competitive strength and support our market leadership.
 These relationships enable us to support enrollment in our core programs by attracting students through brand name recognition and the associated prospect of high-quality employment opportunities.
 Additionally, these relationships allow us to diversify funding sources, expand the scope and increase the number of programs we offer and reduce our costs and capital expenditures due to the fact that, pursuant to the terms of the underlying contracts with manufacturer brand partners, we provide a variety of specialized training programs and typically do so using tools, equipment and vehicles provided by the manufacturer brand partners.
 These relationships also provide additional incremental revenue opportunities from training the employees of our industry customers.
-Our success depends in part on our ability to maintain and expand our existing industry relationships, including those with American Honda Motor Company, Inc.; Mercury Marine, a division of Brunswick Corporation; Volvo Penta of the Americas, Inc. and Yamaha Motor Corporation, USA, are not memorialized in writing and are based on verbal understandings.
+Our success depends in part on our ability to maintain and expand our existing industry relationships and to enter into new industry relationships.
+Certain of our existing industry relationships, including those with American Honda Motor Company, Inc.; Mercury Marine, a division of Brunswick Corporation; Volvo Penta of the Americas, Inc. and Yamaha Motor Corporation, USA, are not memorialized in writing and are based on verbal understandings.
 As a result, the rights of the parties under these arrangements are less clearly defined than they would be had they been in writing.
 Additionally, certain of our written agreements may be terminated without cause by the OEM.
 Finally, certain of our existing industry relationship agreements expire within the next six months.
 We are currently negotiating to renew these agreements and intend to renew them to the extent we can do so on satisfactory terms.
-The reduction or elimination of, or failure to renew any of our existing industry relationships, or our failure to enter into new industry relationships, could impair our ability to attract and retain students, require additional capital expenditures or increase expenses and have a material adverse effect on our cash flows, re
+The reduction or elimination of, or failure to renew any of our existing industry relationships, or our failure to enter into new industry relationships, could impair our ability to attract and retain students, require additional capital expenditures or increase expenses and have a material adverse effect on our cash flows, results of operations and financial condition.